dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Success is not final, failure is not fatal: it is the courage to continue that counts.**
+**Nothing is more beautiful than the smile that has struggled through the tears.**

-Winston Churchill
+Demi Lovato